MoserMichael/python-obj-system/gen-iterator.md

 ```
 >> (generator) my_range from_val: 10 to_val: 12
->> (generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement
+>> (generator) The generator instance is in running state, computes the next value to be returned by the yield statement
 >> (generator) inspect.getgeneratorstate(range_generator): GEN_RUNNING
 >> (generator) before yield from_val: 10
 >> return value of next(range_generator): 10